momentumlearn/course/_daily_posts/welcome-phase-3.md

 - 9:30-11:30 🐻 Back End team meeting
 - 2:00-4:00 🦊 Front End team meeting
-- 9:30-5:30, non-meeting times are Lab time
+- 9:30-5:30, non-meeting times are project work time

-#### Wednesday is Lab Day, all day
+#### Wednesday is Project Work Day, all day

-- 9:30-5:30 Lab time
+- 9:30-5:30 Project work time

-#### Friday is Lab Day as usual
+#### Friday is Project Work Day as usual

 - 9:30-10:30 Huddle (usually; check your calendar)
 - 11:00-12:00 Career Services (usually; check your calendar)
-- 1:00-5:30 Lab time
+- 1:00-5:30 Project work time

 Your team meets either during the morning or the afternoon.
-The rest of the day is lab time, so we'll expect to see you online and working.
+The rest of the day is project time, so we'll expect to see you online and working.
 Please let us know if you will be unavailable during work hours.

-During lab time, please **read/watch/listen to the required readings, videos, and podcasts** and **work on your lab projects**.
+During project time, please **read/watch/listen to the required readings, videos, and podcasts** and **work on your projects**.
 Come to meetings prepared to ask questions.

 You are welcome to use the team Zoom link and/or [the co-working Zoom](https://us02web.zoom.us/j/705824048?pwd=Zk55dFpXa09jNGcvS2UramRNRkxyZz09) during lab times.